nmdatar/chatapp_replication/README.md

 Login: logs in the user with provided username and password if username exists, not logged in, and has the correct username password match.
 After logged in, it checks for undelivered messages, and if there are any, delivers them to user, otherwise returns error
 Send: sends message from sender to recipient if recipient exists and logged in, if not logged in, stores the message in the received_message list, otherwise returns error
 Deliver: delivers any undelivered messages with the provided username and password if they exist and are logged in, otherwise returns error
 Delete: deletes the account with the provided username and password if it exists and is not currently logged in by another client. if the account has undelivered messages, the function delivers them to the user, otherwise, it returns an error message.
-We have done this outside the login side so that undelivered messages are still sent despite the user not existing anymore.
+We have done this outside the login side so that undelivered messages are still accounted for on both sides despite the user not existing anymore (i.e. if the sender’s account got deleted as well as the receiver’s one).
+Although if the sender’s account got deleted and the messages are queued to send (which it will still do), structuring it this way also ensures that if the receiver’s account gets deleted, the messages in the queue will still send.

 If none of the above functions are recognized, then an error message will show saying that the request was not found.

 To tie things up, the overall script has been set up using TCP sockets for communication and a dictionary to store account names.
 It listens for a specific port that we have specified to look out for incoming connections from clients (which will be elaborated in the following section).
 Each new TCP socket will be created using the socket.socket() function, selectors.DefaultSelector to monitor new connections, and threading.Thread to handle simultaneous requests through multithreading to allow the requests to take place in a separate thread.
+This was done to enable the efficient processing and capabilities of many different clients.

 Part B: Client Side